+MUS 104 (3 UNITS) INTRO TO TWENTIETH-CENTURY MUS

-INTRODUCTION TO TWENTIETH-CENTURY MUSIC 3 Hrs.
-Lec
+3 Hrs.
+Lec An introduction to cont

 An introduction to contemporary music.
-Study includes twentieth-century art music, country western, and popular music with emphasis on the social and artistic factors that influence the development of each.
+Study includes twentiethcentury art music, country western, and popular music with emphasis on the social and artistic factors that influence the development of each.
 (CSU, UC) (Formerly MUS 31)